huma-engineering/huma-docs/data-collection/features/navigation/portal/patient-summary.md

 ## Administrators

 From the Admin Portal, the fields to be available in Patient Summary can be configured in a chosen Deployment, and by clicking on Profile.
-On this screen, Administrators can select the common information, additional IDs, additional contact information, gender options, and set which are to be asked during onboarding.
-Gender options can be chosen and custom fields can be set.
+On this screen, Administrators can enable fields to be presented to the Patient, create custom fields, make any of them manditory, and change the order of them.

 ![Managing Patient Fields in Admin Portal](./assets/ap-patient-fields.gif)

+Certain fields are required in modules, such as height in BMI, and will appeared grey out when that module is added into the deployment.